sighol/LaTeXTools/README.markdown

 You may also have to set the `command` option in `"builder_settings"`, which tells the builder how to invoke `latexmk`.
 By default (i.e., if `command` is empty or not given) it is `["latexmk", "-cd", "-e", "$pdflatex = '%E -interaction=nonstopmode -synctex=1 %S %O'", "-f", "-pdf"]`.
 Users have reported the following possible issues and fixes (thanks!), so if you get a "Cannot compile!" error, try the following.

 * some distros do *not* want a space before and after the `=` in `$pdflatex = %E`.
 But some *do* want the space there (sigh!)
 * sometimes `latexmk` is not on the `PATH`, or the path is not correctly picked up by ST. In this case, instead of `"latexmk"`, use `"/usr/bin/latexmk"` or wherever `latexmk` is in your system.
 * some distros require quoting the `$pdflatex` assignment, as in `"$pdflatex = \"'%E -interaction=nonstopmode -synctex=1 %S %O'\""`

 There are several variants to deal with; each distro is a little bit different, so there are basically no universal defaults.
 There's not much I can do about it.
 Good luck!

 Only the Evince PDF viewer is supported; it's installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop, and you don't need to configure anything.
 Backward and forward search Work For Me (TM).
 Hopefully they will work for you, too, but let me know if this is not the case.

 Note: I already have patches to support Okular.
 Indeed, Okular is very easy to support, as it provides a sane command-line interface; Evince insists on using DBus, which requires considerable gyrations (luckily, it was relatively easy to adapt solutions already existing for other editors to ST).
 What is harder is supporting *both* Evince and Okular.
 This would need a revamp of the building-related facilites of the plugin, basically supporting user settings to select a particular viewer.
 But the incentive to add such support is very low as far as other platforms are concerned: only SumatraPDF supports forward/inverse search on Windows, and Skim is the easiest-to-control and most powerful/complete PDF viewer on OS X that does.
 Bottom line: multiple viewer support is probably not coming in the near future.
 Sorry!

 If you are running **Arch Linux** you will need to install `python2-gobject2` and `python2-dbus`.

+If you want inverse search to work with Okular, change the following setting in Okular: *Settings* -> *Configure Viewer* -> *Editor*.
+Set the command to

+    subl3 %f:%l:%c

 Keybindings
 -----------